-Also it's not really possible to do this nicely via Grafana supplied tools in a quick and easy way.
-So while searching for a solution I stumbled upon this github issue from 2014 https://github.com/grafana/grafana/issues/1032 which is still very active ;).
+Also it’s not really possible to do this nicely via Grafana supplied tools in a quick and easy way.
+While searching for a solution I stumbled upon this github issue from 2014 https://github.com/grafana/grafana/issues/1032 which is still very active ;).
 There someone mentioned he is using a SimpleJSON source for doing that.
 So here is what I did and maybe this is useful for someone else out there.

 Prerequisites